 Want our help discovering your sound?

-All of our Mainstage online courses come with six weeks of 1-on-1 professional mentorship, guidance, and feedback on your work.
+All of our mentored online courses come with six weeks of 1-on-1 professional support and feedback on your work.
 It’s like having a personal trainer, but for music!
-Whether you’re interested to dive deep into a production-related topic like Advanced Mix Techniques, Beat Making in Ableton Live, or Intro to Making Music in Logic Pro X (see below), or just to work with a mentor directly to achieve a musical goal specific to you, we can help you get there.
+Whether you’re interested to dive deep into a production-related topic like Advanced Mix Techniques, Intro to Making Music in Logic Pro X, or Songwriting for Producers, or just to work with a mentor directly to achieve a musical goal specific to you, we can help you get there.